erik-a-bensen/tmg_hmc/paper.md

   - name: Erik A. Bensen
     orcid: 0000-0002-2294-1421
     # equal-contrib: true
+    corresponding: true # (This is how to denote the corresponding author)
     affiliation: 1 # (Multiple affiliations must be quoted)
   - name: Mikael Kuusela
+    orcid: 0000-0001-6875-945X
     # equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 1
 #   - name: Author with no affiliation
-#     corresponding: true # (This is how to denote the corresponding author)
 #     affiliation: 3
 #   - given-names: Ludwig
 #     dropping-particle: van